 - Expectancy (Performance) = the strength of belief that work related effort will result in the completion of the task (How hard will I have to work to reach the goal?)

 - Instrumentality (Belief) = the belief that the reward will be received once the task is completed (Will others notice the effort I put forth?)

 The product of valence, expectancy, and instrumentality is motivation.
 It can be thought of as the strength of the drive towards a goal.
 For example, if an employee wants to move up through the ranks, then promotion has a high valence for that employee.
 If the employee believes that high performance will result in good reviews, then the employee has a high expectancy.
 However, if the employee believes the company will not promote from within, then the employee has low instrumentality, and the employee will not be motivated to perform better.

 Return to Part I of Leadership and Human Behavior (Maslow, Herzberg, and McGregor)

-Go to Leading
+Go to the next chapter: Leading

 Go to the main Leadership Page

 Alderfer, C. (1969).
 An Empirical Test of a New Theory of Human Needs.
 Organizational Behavior and Human Performance, vol. 4, pp. 142 - 175.